SAP-archive/teched2020-IIS360/exercises/ex2/README.md

 ![](./images/image11.png)

-(7) Switch to the preview browser tab and refresh with F5.\
+(7) Switch to the preview browser tab.
+If the app is still open from the previous exercise, navigate back to the Fiori Launch Page and refresh the browser.\
+Now start the app again by clicking the launchpage icon.
 In the List Report, select a line item to open object page.

 ![](./images/image13.png)